Bira/octopus-carnival/_drafts/lphr-scene-05.md

 modifier to Jania's Perception because the imp is now in plain sight for her.
 With the bonus, Jania succeeds by 14 while B only succeeds by 7.

+Jania spots the imp and calls it out.
+Blosodriette freaks out, startled and angry at life, and begins to fight.
+Let's say she recognizes Jade, since she was definitely around when the Ravens were active!

+No surprise, but only Jania can see the imp currently.

+**Round 1**

+- Blosodriette launches a fireball from her wand at the party.
+Misses, causing it to hit a nearby wall and explode.
+No one is damaged, everyone is startled.

+- Jania casts See Invisible again, on Urist this time.
+Succeeds, but has only 4 fatigue remaining after the second casting.

+- Urist casts a 1-point Sunbolt, holding it.

+- Arthur and Jade advance closer to where their friends say the demon is.

+- Rosalia advances too and figures the demon can hear her just fine, so she uses the Song of Humiliation.
+She can't see Blosodriette but she knows enough to try for an insult at -2 to skill.
+She still wins the contest and stuns the imp!

+**Round 2**

+- B has to Do Nothing.
+She fails the IQ roll to recover and remains stunned.

+- Jania steps forward and casts a 1-point Ice Dagger.
+It costs nothing due to her high skill.

+- Urist steps forward and Aims.

+- Arthur and Jade advance further, Rosalia stays put.

+**Round 3**

+- B Does Nothing but recovers at the end of her turn.

+- Jania steps and Aims.

+- Urist steps and throws his Sunbolt, hitting the demon for 2 injury.

+- Jade swings blindly at the spot she knows Blosodriette is at, but the imp dodges.

+- Arthur grabs at the flapping sounds and B critically fails her dodge roll!
+  Though he cannot see the imp, he grabs her for 7 control points, putting her at a -6 DX penalty.

+I'm calling this now.
+Blosodriette cannot possibly escape Arthur's grasp, so she just shouts for them to kill her already so she can go back home after a century trapped in this cesspit.
+Before anyone can reason whether this is really a good idea or not, Arthur wrings her like a wet rag and that's that.
+She disappears in a puff of sulfur, leaving her gear behind.

+The imp will pop up back in Hell, and though she's in for a bad time down there she will still inform some higher-powered fiends about how the Sixth Raven is back, thus giving us a reason for more exciting Monsters of the Day.

+Our heroes get to loot B's gear and the three boxes described above now.
+Jania has no problem opening the locked box.
+She identifies that the stylish suit of leather armor inside one of the boxes is magical, and while she can't feel any magic from the silvered mace next to it she figures there must be something special about it.
+And the pearls, oh the pearls.
+Jania and Rosalia get little gold pieces in their eyes as they realize how much these must be worth.

+The silver raven figurines also ping as magical, and bear further analysis.
+There's some magic mixed in with the big pile of documents too, but they're not gonna sift through that right now.
+After Urist confirms none of this stuff is evil, they decide to carry everything out in its boxes and distribute later.
+B's gear goes into the iron box for later sorting as well.

+They also get 1 character point each for retrieving the documents.

 [1]: {{ "/2020/01/24/old-school-movement.html" | relative_url }}